 Sustainability is a long-term responsibility to meet the needs of the present without compromising the needs of future generations.
 The environment has a limit and it must be respected and embraced.
 At St. John's, our Sustainability Coordinators work together to promote a more sustainable campus.

-A trailer video for St. John’s Energy Master Plan can be viewed here.
+St. John’s Energy Master Plan 2017 can be viewed here.

 STARS, developed by the Association for the Advancement of Sustainability in Higher Education, is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 STARS ratings last three years.
-As a Charter Participant in STARS, St. John's achieved a Silver rating in 2011 and upgraded to a Gold rating in 2012.
+As a Charter Participant in STARS, St. John's achieved a Silver rating in 2011 and upgraded to a Gold rating in 2012 and 2016.

 Categories of the STARS 2.0 Technical Manual